AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ##### 5.3 Run the frontend pipeline {#run-a-frontend-pipeline}

 The theme is deployed using the [front-end pipeline.](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/enable-frontend-pipeline-devops/create-frontend-pipeline.html).
-To deploy theme, perform folloiwng steps:
+To deploy theme, perform following steps:

 1. Log in to your AEM Cloud Manager repository.
 1. Click **[!UICONTROL Add]** button from the **[!UICONTROL Pipelines]** section.
 1. Select **[!UICONTROL Add Non-Production Pipeline]** or **[!UICONTROL Add Production Pipeline]** based on the Cloud Service environment.
 For example, here the **[!UICONTROL Add Production Pipeline]** option is selected.
-1. In the **[!UICONTROL Add Production Pipeline]** dialog as part of the **[!UICONTROL Configuration]** steps, specify name for your pipleine.
-For example, the name of the pipleine is `customcanvastheme`.
+1. In the **[!UICONTROL Add Production Pipeline]** dialog as part of the **[!UICONTROL Configuration]** steps, specify name for your pipeline.
+For example, the name of the pipeline is `customcanvastheme`.
 1. Click **[!UICONTROL Continue]**.
-1. Select the **[!UICONTROL Targeted Deployment]** > the **[!UICONTROL Front end code]** options, in the **[!UICONTROL Source Code]** steps.
+1. Select the **[!UICONTROL Targeted Deployment]** > the **[!UICONTROL Front-end code]** options, in the **[!UICONTROL Source Code]** steps.
-1. Select the **[!UICONTROL Repository]** and the **[!UICONTROL Git Branch]** values that has your latest changes.
+1. Select the **[!UICONTROL Repository]** and the **[!UICONTROL Git Branch]** values that have your latest changes.
 For example, here the selected repository name is `custom-canvas-theme-repo` and the Git branch is `main`.
 1. Select the **[!UICONTROL Code Location]** as `/`, if your changes are present at the root folder.
 1. Click **[!UICONTROL Save]**.
    ![create front-endpipeline](/help/forms/assets/canvas-theme-frontendpipeline.gif)